Hans Henry Gowa

 2005-11 Vice President of HfG

 Born in Wildeshausen/Oldenburg in 1942.
 Studied Biology, Chemistry, Physics, then Philosophy and Art History at Tübingen University from 1962 until 1970.
 Completed his studies with a doctorate in Philosophy (minor in Art History and Zoology).
 Scholarly assistant to philosopher Ernst Bloch for the publication of his collected works with Suhrkamp Verlag publishing house from 1968 until 1977.
 Lectured at various universities in Germany and Austria between 1971 and 1997.
-Burghart Schmidt lives in Vienna.
+Burghart Schmidt died on February 13, 2022 in Vienna.

 1978–96 Professor of Graphic Design/Conceptual Design